- February 26, 2025

 - Names of the Parties – The full legal names of all involved entities, ensuring clarity on which is the Covered Entity and which is the Business Associate.

-- Acceptance Mechanism – Clearly outlining how both parties will indicate their agreement, typically through an electronic or written signature.
+- Acceptance Mechanism – Clearly outlining how both parties will indicate their agreement, typically through an electronic or wet signature.

 2. Business Associate Agreement-Specific Terms